BuvinJT/distbuilder/docs/LowLevel.md

     getComponent( name, isAutoQuote=True )
     getPageOwner( pageName, isAutoQuote=True ) <returns Component>

-		<package parameters here can be passed aa QtIfwPackage,
+		<the following are NOT functional in an uninstaller!
-		or the name of such as raw string ...> isComponentInstalled( package )
+		package parameters here can be passed as QtIfwPackage, or the name of such as raw string ...> isComponentInstalled( package )
     isComponentSelected( package )